hernandezmurcia/modern-portfolio-theory/README.md

-# modern-portfolio-theory
+# Example Package of modern portfolio theory applied to Yahoo Finance data

-learning how to package a python library
+This is a simple example package to show how you can package a pythoh library.